Native Mode

 Build-info collectionAutomatic when --build-name / --build-number are providedSupported for Maven, Gradle, npm, Poetry, Docker, Helm, and Conan when --build-name / --build-number are provided via jf <tool>

-Lock file changesPossible (e.g., poetry.lock may be updated)Never modified
+Lock file changesPossible (for example, poetry.lock may be updated)Never modified

 Requires *-config commandYes — run jf <tool>-config firstNo — config is ignored